palantir/documentalist/packages/compiler/src/docs.md

 ## 1. Get the data

-`Documentalist` comes with plugins for the following languages:
+The Documentalist compiler is available in the `@documentalist/compiler` package.
+It comes with plugins for the following languages:

 - __Markdown__ &mdash; longform documentation and overall structure.
 - __TypeScript__ &mdash; JSDoc comments in TypeScript source code.